United Nations Security Council mural: Equality and harmony

 Scenes of equality are displayed in the two rectangular panels were Krohg has depicted images of enslaved men being embraced by crowds of people from different ethnicities.
-In the right panel a human figure from the crowd pulls a man with Asian headgear from the beneath them, symbolising equality with people from different continents.
+In the right panel a man in an Asian conical hat pulls a light-skinned bareheaded man from the devastation beneath them, symbolising equality with people from different continents.
 As explained by the United Nations, "equality is symbolised by a group of people weighing out grain for all to share".

 Familial bliss

-The oval shaped centre panel symbolises the desire for a good family which shares compassion and harmony in the new world order.
+The almond-shaped centre panel symbolises the desire for a good family which shares compassion and harmony in the new world order.
 Krohg sought to encapsulate the expectations of the Security Council to "operate as the custodian of international order in the post-war era".

 Restoration

-The dark tones and ashes depicted in the bottom field of the artwork is symbolic of World War Two, a prevalent event which influenced Krohg's mural.
+The dark tones and ashes depicted in the bottom field of the artwork are symbolic of World War II, an event which influenced Krohg's mural.
 As identified by the artist, "the essence of the idea is to give an impression of light, security and joy.
 The world we see in the foreground is collapsing, while the new world based on clarity and harmony can be built up".
 The image of a woman opening a window to allow sunshine into the room in the extreme left panel expresses the new harmonious world removed from forces of evil.
-Krohg wanted the artwork to inspire the delegates in the Security Council chamber to ensure the work of the United Nations provides the opportunity for a new and more valuable life after the tragedies of World War 2.
+Krohg wanted the artwork to inspire the delegates in the Security Council chamber to ensure the work of the United Nations provides the opportunity for a new and more valuable life after the tragedies of World War II.

 Faith

 Throughout the mural, Krohg has combined elements from different Christian sources.
-Inspired by an image of Christ rising from the Catholic tradition, Krohg has created an image of a rising white Phoenix, making the mural relatable to universal audiences.
-Further references are made to the Greek Orthodox Church through the use of an almond shape centre panel called a mandorla, which traditionally displays sacred images.
+Inspired by an image of Christ rising from the Catholic tradition, Krohg has created an image of a rising white phoenix, making the mural relatable to universal audiences.
+Further references are made to the Greek Orthodox Church through the use of an almond-shaped centre panel called a mandorla, which traditionally displays sacred images.

 After completion

-Between April 2010 - 2013, the mural was removed to be cleaned, reassembled and redisplayed in the Security Council.
-Over 8.2 million US dollars was donated by the Norwegian government to assist with the renovations to the Security Council Chamber.
-The renovations involved replacing the original blue silk displayed in the two rectangular panels which depicted the anchor of faith, growing wheat of hope and heart of charity with the textile rayon due to the original silk shrinking.
+Between April 2010 and 2013, the mural was removed to be cleaned, reassembled, and redisplayed in the Security Council.
+The Norwegian government donated US$8.2 million to assist with the renovations to the Security Council Chamber.
+The renovations involved replacing the original blue silk displayed in the two rectangular panels, depicting the anchor of faith, growing wheat of hope, and heart of charity, with the textile rayon, due to the original silk shrinking.